-As a result, she would live out the rest of her days at the Brattleboro Retreat (a Vermont mental health facility), and her contributions have been widely forgotten.
 The well-mowed Niles Trail, Grace’s namesake, leads to the 690-foot elevated grassland where one can gaze across diverse wildflower fields.
 Spend some time soaking in the spectacular views of Mt.
 Prospect, Mt.
 Greylock, and the Taconic Range, that surround this massive meadow.
 Few landscapes can match the fiery patchwork that transforms the horizon during peak fall.

 What We Dug: The short walk from the trailhead to the meadow was filled with excitement.
 Everywhere we turned, we discovered something new.
 Monarch caterpillars enjoying the milkweed, gnarled vines to swing on, and a hopping toad hurriedly crossing our path.
 Autumn days were far from our minds as we marched into the wild expanse of goldenrod and asters, banked among crimson sumac.
 It was fun telling the kids about an old goldenrod superstition.
 It’s been said that a person who carries goldenrod with them is destined to find treasure, being a symbol of riches and good fortune.
 This resulted in a scurry of hands and yellow clutchings, and we spent generous portions of this adventure “treasure hunting” and then doggedly trying to define “superstition” to a 6-year-old – *face palm* (did I say fun?).

 Continuing our slow amble around the field; monster grasshoppers, butterflies, and dragonflies galore surprised us at every turn.
-Veda, our 2 year old, found herself in flower heaven.
+Veda, our 2-year-old, found herself in flower heaven.
 Stopping to smell the roses (or in this case, the purple asters), takes no prodding when you’re only knee-high.
 Mason (6), was more difficult to impress.
 Throughout the hike, he had mentioned (read: repeated every 3rd step), how MUCH he’d LOVE to see a praying mantis.
-Neither Dan or myself had ever seen a mantis and not knowing much about them (habitat, lifespan, etc.), we did what any sane parent trying to avoid a massive let-down would do – SNACK TIME!
+Neither Dan nor myself had ever seen a mantis and not knowing much about them (habitat, lifespan, etc.), we did what any sane parent trying to avoid a massive let-down would do – SNACK TIME!
 This redirection didn’t last (it never does), and before long we were back to muttering our mantis mantra.
 And ya know what guys?
 It worked.
 I shit you not.
 Somehow that kid conjured a mantis out of the sky.
 Flying (they fly!) down in front of us was what looked like a white dragonfly.
 The creature landed on a large stalk and upon further investigation – there. it. was.
 MANTIS.
 We could not believe our eyes!
 It was quite a while before we abandoned our new friend and got back to the trail.
 Talk about speaking something into existence!

 On this brilliantly blue day, the views of the Hoosac Valley and Mt.
 Greylock were breathtaking.
-At the top of the meadow the billowy sea of clouds hung almost motionless over the grand hills.
+At the top of the meadow, the billowy sea of clouds hung almost motionless over the grand hills.
 With summer swiftly fleeing, you couldn’t help taking the extra time to drink it all in.
 We followed the loop back to the parking lot and vowed to return in the fall.